MicrosoftDocs/learn/learn-pr/azure/create-cosmos-db-for-scale/includes/3-what-is-a-request-unit.md

 ## Exceeding throughput limits

-If you don’t reserve enough request units, and you attempt to read or write more data than your provisioned throughput allows, your request will be rate-limited, and the request will have to be retried.
+If you don’t reserve enough request units, and you attempt to read or write more data than your provisioned throughput allows, your request will be rate-limited.
+When a request is rate-limited, the request has to be retried again after a specified interval.
 If you use the .NET SDK, the request will be retried automatically after waiting the amount of time specified in the retry-after header.

 ## Creating an account built to scale

 You can change the number of request units provisioned to a database at any time.
 So if you have read or write heavy times, you can scale up to accommodate those high-demand times, and then reduce provisioned throughput during off peak times to reduce costs.

 When you create an account, you can provision a minimum of 400 RU/s, or a maximum of 250,000 RU/s in the portal.
 If you need even more throughput, that can be accommodated, it just requires that you fill out a ticket in the Azure portal.
-Setting the initial throughput to 1000 RU/s is recommended for almost all accounts, as it is the minimum value in which your database will auto scale should you need more than 10GB of storage.
-If you set the initial throughput to any value less than 1000 RU/s, your database will not be able to scale to larger than 10GB unless you reprovision the database and provide a partition key.
+Setting the initial throughput to 1000 RU/s is recommended for almost all accounts, as it is the minimum value in which your database will auto scale should you need more than 10 GB of storage.
+If you set the initial throughput to any value less than 1000 RU/s, your database will not be able to scale to larger than 10 GB unless you reprovision the database and provide a partition key.
 Partition keys enable quick look-up of data in Azure Cosmos DB and enable it to auto-scale your database when needed.
 Partition keys are discussed in the next unit.

 ## Summary

-This module demonstrated the importance of request units as a fundemental part of understanding how to create a successful Azure Cosmos DB solution.
+This module demonstrated the importance of request units as a fundamental part of understanding how to create a successful Azure Cosmos DB solution.
 Request units can be modified at any time, but setting them to 1000 RU/s when you create an account ensures your database is ready to scale later.